System Description

 ICRN does not backup data, you are responsible for backing up your files.

-CPU option.
-The Python server option has Python and Conda installed.
+The Python image is a JupyterLab environment with Python and Conda installed.
 Python is a general-purpose programming language.
 Conda is an open source package management system.

-GPU option.
-The PyTorch server option has PyTorch installed.
+The PyTorch image is a JupyterLab environment with PyTorch installed.
+The GPU resource is recommended for this image.
 NVIDIA provides a brief overview of GPU computing at the beginning of the Using GPUs with Python webinar hosted by NCSA.
 You can view past recordings of this webinar, and others, in the HPC Moodle Past NCSA Training Events Repository.